After Dhurandhar 2's bumper success, how Rakesh Bedi has become the poster boy of advertisers - BusinessToday

 Rakesh Bedi's journey from the bumbling uncle to Jameel mamu

 Born in Delhi, Rakesh Bedi's journey started when he famously walked out of an IIT entrance exam after answering only a few questions to pursue his passion for theatre.
-After graduating from the Film and Television Institute of India (FTII), he started his movie career in 1979 with Hamare Tumhare and Ahsaas.
+After graduating from the Film and Television Institute of India (FTII), he started his movie career in 1979 with performances in films such as Hamare Tumhare and Ahsaas.

 Bedi became popular in comedic roles such as Omi in the 1981 film Chashme Buddoor and has since appeared in more than 150 films.
-His career, however, was not just limited to movies.
+His career, however, is not just limited to movies.

 His stint in television started with the iconic 1984 show Yeh Jo Hai Zindagi, wherein he played the good-natured Raja.
 He also made a name for himself in television with bumbling uncle characters like Dilruba Jarnail Singh Khurana in the 1994 sitcom Shriman Shrimati.